Skip to content

 If your AI strategy is just adopting the same vendor stack as your competitors, you’re not building an edge.
 The real advantage comes from proprietary data, domain expertise, customer relationships or a distinctive operating model.
 That’s where lasting value lives.

-What are we NOT going to use AI for and why?
+What are we not going to use AI for and why?

 The most effective AI strategies start by defining clear boundaries, where AI adds genuine value, and where the risk, cost or complexity simply isn’t worth it.
 This forces discipline and concentrates investment where it actually matters.